-... young women shouldn't get in the lift with him, but he's a committed professor
+... young women shouldn't get in the lift with him, but he's a committed professor he doesn't think pregnant women should be here, but apart from that he's a nice guy.

 ... she gives her assistants too much work and is always harassing them, but she publishes a lot and has a good reputation.